Calbabreaker/dotfiles/README.md

 Install a treesitter parser using `:TSInstall language-name` (e.g. `:TSInstall javascript`) and language server using `:LspInstall language-server` (e.g. `:LspInstall tsserver`).
 Press tab to see options.

-[Prettierd](https://github.com/fsouza/prettierd) will be needed to format JavaScript, HTML, CSS, etc. files, (install with `npm install -g @fsouza/prettierd`) and clang-format will be needed to format C++, C files.
+[Prettierd](https://github.com/fsouza/prettierd) is needed to format JavaScript, HTML, CSS, etc. files, (install with `npm install -g @fsouza/prettierd`) and clang-format is needed to format C++, C files.

 Run `:W` to see keybinds (there are a lot).
 Some basic keybinds are: `C-e` opens file explorer, `C-t` opens terminal.